 Upper School (Grades 5-8)

-Heilicher offers a private middle school experience that fosters life-long learning through rigorous academics and whole-child enrichment.
-Middle school provides students with opportunities for independence while receiving the individualized support needed to maximize emotional, social, and academic learning.
+Heilicher offers a middle school experience that fosters life-long learning through rigorous academics and student-centered learning.
+Heilicher's middle school provides students with opportunities for independence while receiving the individualized support needed to maximize emotional, social, and academic learning.

-Our curriculum, based on national best practices and a thoughtful team approach, imparts knowledge, elicits curiosity, and hones student skills.
-It is stimulating, challenging, and deep, with emphasis on practical and forward thinking.
+Our curriculum, based on national best practices in STEAM/inquiry-based methodology, imparts knowledge, elicits curiosity, and hones student skills.

 Recognizing the benefit of collaboration in the working world, our teachers incorporate team projects, group discussions, and interactions with others inside and outside the school walls.
 Using experiential teaching styles, students engage with ideas and concepts from multiple viewpoints; they are: